MARS: A neurosymbolic approach for interpretable drug discovery: Methods

-If a rule head is evaluated as true, then the rule is \textit{satisfied}.
-For each metapath-based rule, \(M_i\), in a set of rules, \(\mathcal{M} = \{M_1, M_2, ..., M_m\}\), we denote the rule weight by \(w(M_i)\in \mathbb{R}\), where \(0 \leq w(M_i) \leq 1\).
+For each metapath-based rule, \(M_i\), in a set of rules, \(\mathcal{M} = \{M_1, M_2, ..., M_m\}\), the rule weight is denoted by \(w(M_i)\in \mathbb{R}\), where \(0 \leq w(M_i) \leq 1\).
 Such a weight indicates the relative usefulness of the metapath-based rule to the prediction task.
 In Section~\ref{subsec:weight_updates}, we discuss how we initialize and compute these weights.

+Using the \textit{hetnetpy} package \citep{hetnetpy}, we extracted all valid MoA patterns as metapaths from \textit{MoA-net} (see Section~\ref{sec:datasets}).
+We defined valid MoA patterns as metapaths comprising directed, \textit{mechanistic} paths between drug and BP nodes (see Table~\ref{tab:metapaths} in Appendix~\ref{app:metapaths}).
+Based on MoAs found in \textit{DrugMechDB}, metapath length was limited to a maximum of four relations (or \textit{hops}).
+We excluded metapaths depicting \textit{associative} patterns, such as those leveraging information about shared BP targets, from the set of metapath-based rules.
+Specifically, associative patterns were identified based on paths in which a node was receiving directed, incoming edges from nodes of the same type.
+Finally, each of these metapaths served as the body of a logical rule with \(\texttt{induces}(\textsl{Drug}, \textsl{BP})\) as the rule head, as in formula~\ref{example_rule}.

-\subsection{Overview of MARS.}
+\subsection{Overview of MARS}

 Using a deep RL process, MARS trains an agent to take walks of length \(L\) through the KG to connect pairs of nodes having the pre-defined relation of interest.
-Here, that relation is \( \texttt{induces}(\textit{Drug}, \textit{BP})\), which are masked from the agent during training.
+Here, that relation is \( \texttt{induces}(\textsl{Drug}, \textsl{BP})\), which are masked from the agent during training.
 Each walk generates a path, \mbox{\(P\)}, such as the one in the previous section~\ref{subsec:metapaths}.
-This path, \mbox{\(P\)}, can also be understood as a series of \(L\) transitions: \(P := (e_c \xrightarrow{r_1} e_2 \xrightarrow{r_2} ... \xrightarrow{r_L} e_{L+1})\).
+This path, \mbox{\(P\)}, can also be understood as a series of \(L\) transitions: \(P := (e_{Drug} \xrightarrow{r_1} e_2 \xrightarrow{r_2} ... \xrightarrow{r_L} e_{L+1})\).
+With respect to classic RL terminology, each node can be considered a state, and each relation or transition between nodes can be considered an action.
 The agent may also remain at its current node.
-Ultimately, the goal of the agent is episodic: to find paths in which the starting node, \(e_c\) (the drug), and the terminal node, \(e_{L+1}\) (the BP) have the \texttt{induces} relation.
+Ultimately, the goal of the agent is episodic: to find paths in which the starting node, \(e_{Drug}\) (the drug node), and the terminal node, \(e_{L+1}\), have the \texttt{induces} relation.
 By training the agent to do so, it can identify node pairs with the desired relationship, thus generalizing beyond the training set to predict novel pairs in a holdout, test set.
-In other words, while true positive predictions in the test set serve as validation, false positives are positioned as potentially \textit{novel} \(\texttt{induces}(\textit{Drug}, \textit{BP})\) predictions.
+In other words, while true positive predictions in the test set serve as validation, false positives are positioned as potentially \textit{novel} \(\texttt{induces}(\textsl{Drug}, \textsl{BP})\) predictions.